brandonzstride/kocaml-cubing/README.md

 Written in `OCaml 5.0.0`.
 Depends on `Core`, `ppx_jane`, and `OUnit2`.

 This project adheres to functional standards and uses no mutation **except when contained under the hood of a module and can appear to be completely functional**.
 I use `Core` for stronger types than `Base` or `Batteries`.
+Exceptions are used for logical impossibilities and are only thrown if there is a mistake in the code logic.

 ## Overview